 Cook, Learn, and Share to Fight Hunger.

-While stone fruits are synonymous with summertime snacks and refreshing desserts, their culinary potential extends far beyond simple fruit platters and cobblers.
+While stone fruits (drupes) are synonymous with summertime snacks and refreshing desserts, their culinary potential extends far beyond simple fruit platters and cobblers.
 Chefs and home cooks alike have embraced the versatility of these fruits, incorporating them into savory dishes, tangy sauces, and even refreshing beverages.
 Their unique flavor profile, a delicate balance of sweetness and acidity, complements a wide range of ingredients, from creamy cheeses and rich meats to fragrant herbs and spices.

-The Most Popular Stone Fruits
+The Most Popular Stone Fruits (Drupes)

 Peaches